Why should I see a cosmetic dermatologist for BOTOX® injections in NYC?

 Is BOTOX® dangerous?

-BOTOX® and Dysport® Cosmetic are generally considered safe procedures with low risk of serious complications when admistered properly.
-Both procedures have been approved by the FDA for treatment of the frown lines between the eyebrows, but for many years before, injections were used for neurological disorders, ophthalmologic problems and treatment of migraine headaches.
+BOTOX® is generally considered safe procedures with low risk of serious complications when administered properly.
+It has been approved by the FDA for treatment of the frown lines between the eyebrows, but for many years before, injections were used for neurological disorders, ophthalmologic problems and treatment of migraine headaches.
 It is important, however, to have the injections by a trained MD who uses the product approved in a medical setting.
-BOTOX® and Dysport® parties, injections at malls and other forms of “casual” BOTOX® and Dysport® can cause unwanted complications.
+BOTOX® parties, injections at malls and other forms of “casual” BOTOX® can cause unwanted complications.

-No. The word toxin may sound scary, but the BOTOX® and Dysport® Cosmetic product is carefully designed to be safe when used as intended.
+No. The word toxin may sound scary, but the BOTOX® Cosmetic product is carefully designed to be safe when used as intended.
 It only takes a small amount to affect the small muscles that control facial movement.
-Additionally, BOTOX® and Dysport® only work on those muscles around the injection site, and is not capable of traveling long distances to impact other organs and systems in the body.
+Additionally, BOTOX® only work on those muscles around the injection site, and is not capable of traveling long distances to impact other organs and systems in the body.

 Who is a candidate?

 If you have etched-in lines and creases associated with facial expressions may be a candidate.
 I treat not only women, but also a lot of men.
 The typical ages range from early to mid 30’s and into the 70’s and beyond.
 Occasionally people have hereditary wrinkles which develop very early on.
 I have treated such patients in their 20’s with premature signs of aging.
 The treatment is not suitable for those with severely lax skin and will not address loss of volume or sagging.

 Which wrinkles respond to it?

 What about the nasolabial folds and other wrinkles?

 The nasolabial folds and, in general, most of the lower face wrinkles are a result of gravity and loss of elasticity, not dynamic muscle movement.
-Therefore, they don’t respond to BOTOX® and Dysport®; rather, those can be treated by injecting fillers, such as Restylane, Perlane, Radiesse or others.
+Therefore, they don’t respond to BOTOX®; rather, those can be treated by injecting fillers, such as Restylane, Perlane, Radiesse or others.
 You can read about the different fillers in a separate section.